FransoArbela/css-frameworks-CA/README.md

 ```

 ## Usage
-* You can explore the following pages:
+You can explore the following pages:

-* Home — Main landing page with introductory content.
+* Profile - Made up authorized user profile, with profile images, follow button, follower counts and a grid of posts that has been posted.

+* Feed - Feed page showing posts from other made up users with comments and images.

-* Login — A demo login page using native HTML validation (no backend logic).
+* Login - A demo login page using native HTML validation (no backend logic).

 ## Author